spikeheap/spikeheap.github.io/README.md

 ./bin/deploy.sh
 ```

+This script automatically pushes the build to the `generated_site` branch.

 ## Requirements when considering alternatives

 1. Honour permalinks from days gone by.
 The format for links is https://ryanbrooks.co.uk/posts/2016-05-19-nginx-docker-proxy/